 Before you can install AREDN® firmware on the device, you first need to put the AREDN® image in the device's /tmp directory.
-Note that each 802.11ac model will have a different AREDN® image name, as opposed to currently where one AREDN® image may support multiple models.
+Note that each 802.11ac model will have a different AREDN® image name, as opposed to past releases where one AREDN® image supported multiple models.
 Be sure to download the correct firmware image from the AREDN® download site.
-Copy the firmware to the device using the scp command:
+On your computer, open a terminal session ("CMD" in windows).
+Copy the firmware to the device using the scp command with the username and password you created in Step 1.
+The example command below shows the placeholder <aredn-image-factory. bin> for the firmware filename, but be sure to replace this with the actual filename of the firmware you are installing.

+'''

 scp <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin

+'''